SCC Arbitration Institute

 Arbitrator appointment

-The composition of the arbitral tribunal is covered by the SCC Arbitration Rules and the SCC Rules for Expedited Arbitration.
-Read more about the factors that determine the appointment of SCC arbitrators.
+The composition of the arbitral tribunal is covered by the SCC Arbitration Rules and the SCC Expedited Arbitration Rules.
+Read more about the factors that determine the appointment of arbitrators in SCC arbitrations.

 Who can be appointed as arbitrator?

-Arbitrators can be non-lawyer experts in areas relevant to the dispute, but in practice, the vast majority of arbitrators are lawyers, law professors or scholars, judges and other dispute resolution professionals.
+Arbitrators can be any expert in areas relevant to the dispute in question, but in practice, the vast majority of arbitrators are lawyers in private practice, law professors, scholars, judges, and other dispute resolution professionals.

 There are very few restrictions on arbitrator qualifications under the SCC Rules or the Swedish Arbitration Act, which applies to arbitrations seated in Stockholm.
 Anyone who is impartial to the dispute and independent of the parties can serve as an arbitrator.